NuevoFoundation/workshops/content/english/sql_workshop/activity6/_index.md

 ![Example](assets/Example.png)

 {{%notice note%}}
+* In example 2, the `!=` symbols could be used instead of `<>` to give the same output.
-There are different versions of databases and the one you are using needs the value being compared to be inside single quotation marks!
+* There are different versions of databases and the one you are using needs the value being compared to be inside single quotation marks!
 {{%/notice%}}

-### Using the database 'items' with the column 'date_created', find out which artifact is the Legendary Totem of Fun: Confetti Cannon
+### Using the database called 'items' with the column labeled 'date_created', find out which artifact is the Legendary Totem of Fun: Confetti Cannon

 {{%notice tip%}}
-Hint: The artifact is created on '1738-09-12' (Use single quotation marks).
+* Hint 1: The artifact is created on '1738-09-12' (Use single quotation marks around the date).
+* Hint 2: What comparator do you need to use to find an exact match?
+* Hint 3: The correct command follows closely to the example above.
+* Hint 4: You do not need single quotation marks around the column or database names in this command.
+* Hint 5: What symbol do you need at the end of a SQL command?

 {{%/notice%}}

 <!-- SQL Type In Activity -->